 For the most part, that makes a lot of sense.
 It especially makes sense in the beginning stages of divorce.

 But, the longer a divorce drags on, the more challenging living with a morality clause becomes.

 It’s one thing for a parent to say, “I won’t have anyone sleep over while the kids are here” when their divorce takes a few months.
 But when it drags on for a few years, maintaining a “no sleepover” rule becomes harder.

 And having a morality clause included in a divorce judgment which will last long after your divorce is over can create serious problems for a divorced parent (and the kids!) long into the future.

 The Morality Clause in Action

-A lesbian couple in Texas discovered the power of a morality clause when one of their ex-husbands went back to court to enforce the morality provision of his divorce decree.
-The husband claimed that he was enforcing this provision “for the benefit of the children.”
+The woman’s ex-husband took her back to court in a custody dispute.
+When he did, he also sought to enforce the morality provision contained in the couple’s divorce decree.
+He claimed that he was enforcing this provision “for the benefit of the children.”